Program Title – Electrical Engineering Technician

 The concepts involved in Digital Circuits are fundamental to the understanding of our digital world.
 Familiarity with different numbering systems and logical operations is key to understanding a broad range of topics including PLCs, digital communications, protection and control, electrical motor control, and others.
 This course will prepare the student to use the tools of logic to solve problems and optimize their solutions.

-This course extends upon the concepts learned in EE1206 – Electrical Fundamentals and established the core material required for power systems and protection & control courses.
+This course extends upon the concepts learned in Electrical and Electronics Fundamentals and establishes the core material required for power systems and protection & control courses.
 The course covers fundamental concepts in AC power, transformers and three-phase circuits.
+Topics include a review in complex numbers; three-phase theory ideal transformer, transformer losses and testing methods, special transformers such as distribution transformers, autotransformer, current and potential transformers and three phase transformers.
+The course is 50% theory and 50% practical.

 This course is intended to help the students understand the principal operation of many control components and circuits used by industry.
 This course will provide the students with the basic knowledge required for the PLC course being delivered in the winter semester.